Soft sand between your toes…

-Located on Bastimentos Island in the Bocas del Toro region of Panama, Red Frog Beach is a “secret beach” accessed only by those lucky enough to be in the know.
+Located on Bastimentos Island in the Bocas del Toro region of Panama.
 While the island has a handful of private hotels and restaurants, this is one beach area that hasn’t seen much development.

-In fact, potential investors have a unique opportunity to own a little of the magic of Red Frog Beach before it gets popular.
+In fact, potential investors have a unique opportunity to own some of the magic of Red Frog Beach before it gets popular.

 The small development of Blue Pearl Island Suites was recently completed at Red Frog Beach.
 It includes three buildings that share a beautiful pool area and are surrounded by lush tropical landscapes.
 There are units available starting from as low as $200,000 which is a fraction of what you might pay for a condo in the Bahamas or the Cayman Islands.